Microneedling vs. Professional Dermapen Treatments

 It works just like microneedling devices, but with one big difference—it's fully automated.
 No need to manually roll or stamp; the device does the work for you.

-The tricky part?
+Around 72% of beauty consumers prefer smart beauty products, and it's easy to see why.
 Many of these beauty technologies have similar uses, so deciding which one is right for you is hard.
 Don't worry—we're going to break down the differences between the two.

-Derma Roller and Derma Stamp |
+Criteria | Derma Roller / Derma Stamp | Dermapen |

-Longer needles |
+Needle Length | Short needles | Longer needles |

 Operation